open-resources/dash_curriculum/_sources/part1/chapter3.md

 ```

 ````
-2) Using the `Dropdown` component we just built, create and launch an app with the following structure: one entire row dedicated to the title of the app, which should be "My new app" with `width=12` and center aligned; a second row with two columns: the first with `width=4` and a `Markdown` component saying "Please select a state"; the second with `width=8` and our `Dropdown` component.
+2. Using the `Dropdown` component we just built, create and launch an app with the following structure:
+- one entire row dedicated to the title of the app, which should be "My new app" with `width=12` and center aligned
+- a second row with two columns: the first with `width=4` and a `Markdown` component saying "Please select a state"; the second with `width=8` and our `Dropdown` component.
 Start from the code of any app provided in the chapter and modify it accordingly.
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold